Director. Storyteller. Creator.

 Robert’s Academy Awards Experience for Alice in Wonderland:

 “When I walked on stage carrying this mini Mad Hatter’s hat, it felt electric in my hands, knowing I had just won my SECOND Academy Award.
-The hat was my punctuation mark to all of the hard work I put into that film.
+The hat was my punctuation mark for all the hard work I put into that film.
 I was on top of the world after winning another Oscar.
-And I can say I thoroughly enjoyed all the challenges that went along with my role of Production Designer on Alice in Wonderland.
-I couldn’t thank enough people that evening, there are so many talented team members that contributed to this movie’s success, and I appreciated every one of them.”
+I thoroughly enjoyed all the challenges that went along with my role as Production Designer for Alice in Wonderland.
+I couldn’t thank enough people that evening; so many talented team members contributed to this movie’s success, and I appreciated every one of them.”

 Robert is an extraordinary visionary artist and creative leader in the entertainment industry for movies, TV mini series, and commercials.

 I grew up watching Phil Tippett and my dad make monsters in our garage.
-And, that's what I did as a kid.
-My dad was a low-budget film director, and I grew up making movies based on the love of seeing what my dad enjoyed.
+And that's what I did as a kid.
+My dad was a low-budget film director, and I grew up making movies based on my love of seeing what my dad enjoyed.

-I used to do stop motion and claymation in my own garage, helping my Dad with a Pillsbury doughboy (Poppin' Fresh) commercial, and other fun stuff.
-That led to working with Illusion Arts, creating matte paintings for Star Trek - First Contact, Star Trek - The Next Generation episodes ‘The Best of Both Worlds’ and ‘A Matter of Time’, Star Trek - Deep Space Nine, episode ‘Tribunal’, and Star Trek - Voyager pilot episode ‘Caretaker’, plus many other films from the mid-90’s.
-I earned one Emmy Award nomination and two wins for his work on Star Trek.
+I used to do stop motion and claymation in my garage, helping my Dad with a Pillsbury doughboy (Poppin' Fresh) commercial and other fun stuff.
+That led to working with Illusion Arts, creating matte paintings for Star Trek - First Contact, Star Trek - The Next Generation episodes ‘The Best of Both Worlds’ and ‘A Matter of Time,’ Star Trek - Deep Space Nine, episode ‘Tribunal,’ and Star Trek - Voyager pilot episode ‘Caretaker,’ plus many other films from the mid-90s.
+I earned one Emmy Award nomination and two wins for my work on Star Trek.

-For many years I painted professionally, which is done on glass before computers could digitally master painting on screen.
-In 1992, I purchased an Apple II Computer and Photoshop 1.0 and taught myself to digitally paint.
-It proved to be a very good move, I was one of the first to offer a digital rendering just as film was converting to digital movies.
-From there I launched a visual effects company and moved up the ranks in Hollywood in pursuit of my ultimate goal - to be a film director.
+For many years, I painted professionally, which was done on glass before computers could digitally master painting on screen.
+In 1992, I purchased an Apple II Computer and Photoshop 1.0 and taught myself to paint digitally.
+It proved an excellent move; I was among the first to offer a digital rendering just as film converted to digital movies.
+From there, I launched Digital Backlot Studio, a visual effects company, and moved up the ranks in Hollywood in pursuit of my ultimate goal - to be a film director.

-I moved out to Los Angeles with the idea of becoming a director, which thousands – if not tens and hundreds of thousands of people do every year.
-It's a very competitive field, of course.
-I immediately got swept away into the visual side of things, starting with visual effects, and then designing.
+I moved to Los Angeles to become a director, which thousands—if not tens of thousands—of people do yearly.
+Of course, it's a very competitive field.
+I immediately got swept away into the visual side of things, starting with visual effects and designing.

 Star Trek

 I quickly excelled in visual effects and digital production, with over 100 production credits on films, including Addams Family Values, From Dusk Till Dawn, Dragonheart, and Courage Under Fire.
-I enjoyed the challenge in the role of Production Designer, creating the worlds of Avatar and Alice in Wonderland before I finally took my first role as a Director in a major film with Maleficent.
+I enjoyed the challenge of being a production designer, creating the worlds of Avatar and Alice in Wonderland before I finally took my first role as a director in a major film with Maleficent.

-Directing is a rhythm, like music is a rhythm, or composition and art is a rhythm.
-Dialogue is a rhythm as well.
+Directing is a rhythm, like music or composition, and art is a rhythm.

 • Golden Satellite Award winner